mukundakamatham/firstcry-clone/README.md

 # Clone of Firstcry.com

 Hey there, hope you are doing well.
 I would like to introduce me first.
-My name is **Dharmesh**.
+My name is **Mukundh**.
 I am from non CS background .
 But currently learning Web Development in **Masai School**.
 At the end of every unit Construct week happens and this was our Second construct week.
 We got a project where we have to clone [Firstcry](https://www.firstcry.com/) website with the time bound of seven days.
 But we have done our work just in three days by using **HTML, CSS, JS, EXPRESS, MONGODB, EJS**.